oxi-dev0/Verlet.py/README.md

 ### Future
-- Proper GUI
+- Show % in status bar for loading
+- Better and more comments in the code
 - Colour scheme, etc for visual aesthetic

 ------------

 ### Issues (In order of importance)
+- Looks Ugly
+- Not clear on how to use
 - Rendering Performance
 - Simulation Performance
-- Not clear on how to use
 - Dodgy cleanup/reset code
-- Looks Ugly